- Side Effects

 - Progestins may cause some degree of fluid retention; women with conditions influenced by fluid retention including epilepsy, migraine, asthma, cardiac or kidney dysfunction, require careful observation.

 - Estrogen therapy should be used with caution in women with hypoparathyroidism as estrogen-induced hypocalcemia may occur.

-- Therapy should be discontinued pending examination if there is a sudden partial or complete loss of vision, or if there is a sudden onset of proptosis; double vision or migraine; if examination reveals papilledema or retinal vascular lesions, medication should be withdrawn.
+- Therapy should be discontinued pending examination if there is a sudden partial or complete loss of vision, or if there is a sudden onset of proptosis; double vision, or migraine; if examination reveals papilledema or retinal vascular lesions, medication should be withdrawn.

 - Patients may exhibit suppressed adrenal function; medroxyprogesterone acetate may have cortisol-like glucocorticoid activity and provide negative feedback to hypothalamus or pituitary; this may result in decreased plasma cortisol levels, decreased cortisol secretion, and low plasma ACTH levels; use of sterile aqueous suspension may, due to its cortisol-like glucocorticoid activity, also produce Cushingoid symptoms such as weight gain, swelling, and facial swelling.

-- Monitor patients for hepatic dysfunction periodically and temporarily interrupt therapy if patient develops hepatic dysfunction; do not resume use until markers of liver function return to normal.
+- Monitor patients for hepatic dysfunction periodically and temporarily interrupt therapy if a patient develops hepatic dysfunction; do not resume use until markers of liver function return to normal.

 - Treatment with progestin may mask the onset of the climacteric.

-- Persistent injection site reactions may occur after administration due to inadvertent subcutaneous administration or release of drug into subcutaneous space while removing the needle.
+- Persistent injection site reactions may occur after administration due to inadvertent subcutaneous administration or release of the drug into subcutaneous space while removing the needle.

 Pregnancy and Lactation